kobycut/PollParty/README.md

 ## Motivation
 I am pursuing this project to:
-- Gain hands-on experience with the technologies I will use during my upcoming **internship**.
+- Gain hands-on experience with the technologies I will use during my upcoming **internship** while also using what I have learned in CS 452 Databases class.
-- Improve my **Vue.js** and full-stack development skills.
+- Improve my database skills as well as my **Vue.js** and full-stack development skills.
 - Create a useful tool that enhances group decision-making.